ianarawjo/ChainForge/README.md

 <img width="1517" alt="banner" src="https://github.com/ianarawjo/ChainForge/assets/5251713/570879ef-ef8a-4e00-b37c-b49bc3c1a370">

 ChainForge is a data flow prompt engineering environment for analyzing and evaluating LLM responses.
-It is geared towards early-stage, quick-and-dirty exploration of prompts and response quality that goes beyond ad-hoc chatting with individual LLMs.
+It is geared towards early-stage, quick-and-dirty exploration of prompts, chat responses, and response quality that goes beyond ad-hoc chatting with individual LLMs.
 With ChainForge, you can:
- - Query multiple LLMs at once to test prompt ideas and variations quickly and effectively.
+ - **Query multiple LLMs at once** to test prompt ideas and variations quickly and effectively.
- - Compare response quality across prompt permutations, across models, and across model settings to choose the best prompt and model for your use case.
+ - **Compare response quality across prompt permutations, across models, and across model settings** to choose the best prompt and model for your use case.
- - Setup an evaluation metric (scoring function) and immediately visualize results across prompts, prompt parameters, models, and model settings.
+ - **Setup evaluation metrics** (scoring function) and immediately visualize results across prompts, prompt parameters, models, and model settings.
+ - **Hold multiple conversations at once across template parameters and chat models.** Template not just prompts, but follow-up chat messages, and inspect and evaluate outputs at each turn of a chat conversation.

 ChainForge comes with a number of example evaluation flows to give you a sense of what's possible, including 188 example flows generated from benchmarks in OpenAI evals.

 # Try it @ https://chainforge.ai/play/

-**This is an open beta of Chainforge.** Functionality is powerful but limited.
-We currently support OpenAI models GPT3.5 and GPT4, HuggingFace models on the Inference API, Anthropic's Claude, Google PaLM2, Azure OpenAI endpoints, and [Dalai](https://github.com/cocktailpeanut/dalai)-hosted models Alpaca and Llama.
+**This is an open beta of Chainforge.** We support OpenAI models GPT3.5 and GPT4, HuggingFace models on the Inference API, Anthropic's Claude, Google PaLM2, Azure OpenAI endpoints, and [Dalai](https://github.com/cocktailpeanut/dalai)-hosted models Alpaca and Llama.
 You can change the exact model and individual model settings.
 Visualization nodes support numeric and boolean evaluation metrics.
 Try it and let us know what you think! :)

 ChainForge is built on [ReactFlow](https://reactflow.dev) and [Flask](https://flask.palletsprojects.com/en/2.3.x/).